Was there a reference that needed to be followed for procuring the lungs for this study?

 • Long trachea

-Who is responsible for transportation arrangements to and from LBE facilities?
+Who was responsible for transportation arrangements to and from LBE facilities?

-The transplant center and/or OPO is responsible for local ground transportation at LBE.
-If for whatever reason transportation arrangements cannot be made expeditiously, Lung Bioengineering is able to assist in air and ground transportation logistics.
-All transportation costs are covered by LBE.
-The EVLP Specialist will be in contact with the coordinator at all times to ensure that lungs destined for LBE facilities get there as quickly as possible no matter who made the arrangements.
+The transplant center and/or OPO was responsible for local ground transportation at LBE.
+If for whatever reason transportation arrangements could not be made expeditiously, Lung Bioengineering was able to assist in air and ground transportation logistics.
+The EVLP Specialist was in contact with the coordinator at all times to ensure that lungs destined for LBE facilities got there as quickly as possible no matter who made the arrangements.

 How should the lungs be packaged for transport to LBE facilities?